d-miller/d-miller.github.io/_posts/2014-5-26-Stereotypes-Table-New.md

 title: Amplify Your Data Using Interactive Graphics
 ---

 Want to use interactive graphics to help amplify your research?
-This post talks about how to do that, using [my new international research](http://d-miller.github.io/assets/MillerEaglyLinn2015.pdf) and two other projects as examples.
+This post talks about how to do that, using [my new international research](http://d-miller.github.io/assets/MillerEaglyLinn2015.pdf) and one other project as examples.
 Most recently, [_Science_](http://news.sciencemag.org/social-sciences/2015/05/science-still-seen-male-profession-according-international-study-gender-bias) mentioned the interactive table I created for my international study.

-## Three examples of interactive graphics in the news
+## Two examples of interactive graphics in the news

 This post aims to reach both people looking to learn more about (a) interactive graphics and (b) gender bias in science.
-I discuss three examples here, describe my international study in more depth, and then present the interactive table [click here to jump to the table].
+I discuss two examples here, describe my international study in more depth, and then present the interactive table [click here to jump to the table].
 A follow-up post will talk about how I made the table.

 ### Example #1: Interactive table [[D3.js](http://d-miller.github.io/Why-Learn-D3/)]